Admissions

 IB students should take 6 subjects, including 3 Higher Level subjects.
 Either Chemistry or Biology should be taken at Higher Level, but taking both is recommended.

-After the release of IB results, the top-ranked students (usually a final score of 42 or above), who have not been interviewed before, will be invited for interview in late July.
+After the release of IB results, the top-ranked students, who have not been interviewed before, will be invited for interview in late July.

 GCE A-level and International A-level (IAL)

-GCE/IAL students should take 4 AL subjects (excluding Chinese), of which at least 3 subjects should be completed in one sitting (within a 12-month period).
-Either Chemistry or Biology should be taken.
-Having both is preferable.
+GCE/IAL students should take 4 AL subjects (excluding Chinese and EPQ).
+Either Chemistry or Biology should be taken, but having both is preferable.
 Further Maths is not counted as a separate subject.
-The raw mark of Maths or Further Maths, whichever is higher, will count towards the total GCE score.
+The raw mark of Maths or Further Maths, whichever higher, will count towards the total GCEAL score.
+Among the 4 AL subjects, at least 3 AL grades should be obtained (i.e. cashed in) within a 12-month period.

 With the changes to the A-level examination system, students who do not have the old scaled marks (UMS) are required to provide raw marks and grade boundaries of each subject right after the release of results.
 We will use the raw marks and grade boundaries to estimate a percentage mark similar to the one in the previous UMS system.

-It is increasingly important that students should provide the results of other entry examinations such as the United Kingdom Clinical Aptitude Test (UKCAT) or BioMedical Admissions Test (BMAT).
+Due to keen competition, it is increasingly important that students should provide the results of other entry examinations such as the United Kingdom Clinical Aptitude Test (UKCAT).
+For the past few years, the average GCEAL scores of our admitted students ranged from 4A* with 96% to 99% (median 97-98%) UMS.

 Australian High School Curriculum